Frequently Asked Questions

 When in the care of a CFS agency, children and youth have other important rights including:

-To learn more about your rights while in the care of a CFS agency, and the role of the Office of the Children’s Advocate in Manitoba, check out the OCA’s Know Your Rights page and the General Authority’s youth and children’s rights and responsibilities page.
+To learn more about your rights while in the care of a CFS agency, please see the role of the Manitoba Advocate and the Manitoba Advocate's Know Your Rights page, along with the General Authority’s youth and children’s rights and responsibilities page.

 What if I have a concern or complaint about my worker?